ni/nimi-python/docs/nifgen/functions.rst

     :type array_size: int
-    :param coefficients_array:

-        Specifies the array of data the onboard signal processor uses for the FIR filter coefficients.
-For the NI 5441, provide a symmetric array of 95 coefficients to this parameter.
-The array must have at least as many elements as the value that you specify in the **numberOfCoefficients** parameter in this function.
-        The coefficients should range between –1.00 and +1.00.

-    :type coefficients_array: list of float
-    :param number_of_coefficients_read:
+    :rtype: int
+    :return:

             Specifies the array of data containing the number of coefficients you want to read.

-    :type number_of_coefficients_read: list of int

 .. function:: get_hardware_state()